ThePenguinsGit/ihatemy.live/content/docs/getting-started/index.md

 ::card
 ## Linking
-You can link your Minecraft and Discord account by running `/link` in-game.
+You can link your Minecraft and Discord account.
-Afterwards follow the instructions in chat to complete the process.
-Now you can also show off your rank in Discord!
+Check out the [Linking](/docs/getting-started/linking) page for more information!
 ::

 ::card